data-provider/website/docs/addons-creating-origin-addons.md

 ---
-id: addons-creating-custom-origins
+id: addons-creating-origin-addons
-title: How to create custom origins addons
+title: How to create origin addons
-sidebar_label: Creating custom origins
+sidebar_label: Creating origin addons
 ---

 Data Provider is agnostic about data origins, so it can be used to read data from a REST API, from localStorage, or from any other origin.
 Custom addons are distributed for each different type of origin, and you can even create your owns.